 The dates for DKU's spring registration windows have yet to be announced.
 Prepare to be flexible with your schedule expectations.
 Some classes may have limited or no capacity.
 There is no guarantee that there will be space in the course you want or that they will fit into your schedule.

-Course descriptions for more spring 2021 DKU courses can be found in the DKU Undergraduate Bulletin.
+Course descriptions for past DKU courses can be found on the Registrar page.
 Please note that not all courses in the bulletin are offered each semester.

 - First-Year Students

 All DKU 100-level courses should be suitable for first-year students.
 200-level Social Science and Arts and Humanities courses with no pre-requisites should also be appropriate.